 She and her husband designed the B&B and all the details themselves.
 Each room has it’s own character – our own room had a rustic feel with lots of bamboo touches, and surprisingly good (free) Wi-Fi access which is a huge plus if you work remote.

 I do have to mention Thai beds are not the most comfortable in Thailand.
 Actually they’re hard as a rock.
 Our local guides Pai Boon and On say it’s because Thais believe a bedroom is only necessary to sleep in and most of the time you live outside of it anyway.

-The location is also very central – it’s an 8-minute walk to Chiang Mai Gate and the market.
-The night bizarre, yoga studios, and lots of good local restaurants are within a 15-minute walk or so.
-They don’t have a website which means we stumbled on it by accident but we were so glad we did.
+The location is also very central – just an 8-minute walk to Chiang Mai Gate and the market.
+The night bizarre, yoga studios, and lots of good local restaurants are all within a 15-minute walk or so.
+They don’t have a website which means we stumbled on it by accident.
+We were so glad we did.

-We were also treated to the most delicious traditional Thai breakfast in the morning.
+Each morning we were treated to the most delicious traditional Thai breakfast.

 Where to find it: 29/3 Soi 2 Kor Ratchiangsaen Rd., Chiang Mai